fisherv1/TheProgrammingCLanguage/README.md

 1.13 Write a program to print a histogram of the lengths of words in its input.
 It is easy to draw the histogram with the bars horizontal; a vertical orientation is more challenging.

 1.14 Write a program to print a histogram of the fequencies of different  characters in its input.

+1.15 Rewrite the temperature conversion program of Section 1.2 to use a function for conversion